 Effective sales territory mapping is the key to unlocking your company’s full sales potential.
 As a sales manager, you know that the more qualified prospects your outside sales reps visit, the more deals can be closed.
 It all comes down to time equaling money.
 Your team must be spending as much time as they can out of the workday actually selling.

-But, when you are dealing with multiple reps and multiple geographic areas, it can become tough to make sure that is happening as effectively as possible.
-This is where sales territory mapping comes into play.
+When you are dealing with multiple reps and multiple geographic areas, it can become tough to make sure that your team is working as effectively as possible.
+This is where optimal sales territory mapping comes into play.
+But, where do you start?

 Put simply, sales territory mapping is laying out the geographic areas on a map that each of your field sales reps will be assigned to cover.
 By creating a sales territory map, you can clearly lay out your sales targets and resources and create a strategy to reach your objectives.